Matt Doherty (footballer, born 1992): Atlético Madrid

+Return to Wolves

+On 20 July 2023, Doherty returned to Wolverhampton Wanderers on a three-year contract on a free transfer.

+Doherty returned to first-team action for Wolves, three years and 18 days after last featuring for the club, in a home EFL Cup game against Blackpool on 29 August 2023, and announced his return with a brace of goals in a 5–0 win.

+Doherty scored his first Wolves goal in the Premier League since returning to the club in the close season on Christmas Eve 2023 at Molineux, the first 24 December league fixture in 28 years: the winner in a 2–1 victory over Chelsea.

 International career

 Doherty played for the Republic of Ireland national under-19 football team.
 In May 2012, he was put on standby for the under-21s.

 Doherty received his first call-up to the senior Republic of Ireland squad on 11 March 2016, for Ireland's friendlies against Switzerland and Slovakia.
 He made his senior debut on 23 March 2018, in a 1–0 defeat to Turkey, coming on as a substitute for captain Séamus Coleman.
 He featured in an Ireland starting XI for the first time in the Republic's UEFA Nations League match with Denmark in Dublin on 13 October 2018, just days after becoming only the fourth Republic of Ireland player in the history of the Premier League to win the Professional Footballers' Association Fans' Premier League Player of the Month award.
+Doherty scored his first international goal in Ireland's 1–1 draw with Denmark on 19 November 2019.

 On 16 November 2020, the Football Association of Ireland announced that Doherty had tested positive for COVID-19 after playing a full game against Wales at the Cardiff City Stadium.
 The announcement also included James McClean's positive result.

 Doherty was also eligible to play for the Netherlands as his mother is Dutch.

+On 22 March 2023, Doherty captained the Republic of Ireland for the first time in a friendly against Latvia.
+He received his first international red card during Ireland's 2–1 loss to Greece in a Euro 2024 qualifier.

+Personal life

+Doherty's father is Irish, while his mother is of Dutch-Indonesian descent, as Doherty's grandmother is Indonesian.